Alexseij/tasks/README.md

-# How does it using ?
+# How does it use ?

 Nohow !!!!